Yaumama/lpm/README.md

 I am using github because it is the best place to post open source things, and I will be posting pre-release versions of LPM.

 ## Discord server
 You can join the official LPM discord server [here](https://discord.gg/3Py6pbRuVb).
+The discord server is WIP.